-In conducting this study, a total of 634 public charities that provide services within Napa County were identified.
+In conducting this study, a total of 606 public charities that provide services within Napa County were identified.
 These organizations qualify for federal tax-exemption under IRS code 501(c)(3); in this report, the term "nonprofits" refers to this definition.
+Foundations were not included in the data collection.
 Sources for this list included GuideStar, the Foundation Center, CVNL, and the California Association of Nonprofits.
 A master list was vetted to eliminate duplication, remove non-public charities, and remove organizations not serving county residents.